jtakayama/makahiki/vagrant/doc/vagrant_and_eclipse_readme.txt

 editing any of the project files or creating new ones.

 1. In Eclipse, go to Window --> Preferences.
 2. Go to Preferences --> General --> Workspace.
-Click DIRECTLY ON "Workspace."
+Click once on "Workspace."
 3. In "Workspace:"
    3a.
 Under "Text File Encoding," select "Other," then select "UTF-8" from
        the dropdown menu.